-Parents are able to choose their preferred method of communication according to any specific need, i.e., face to face meetings at school or via MS Teams, via text or email, or by telephone publishing an accessible version.
+preferred method of communication according to any specific need, i.e., face to face meetings at school or via MS Teams, via text or email, or by telephone visitor are able to access written information about the school and to access information sent out by the school For all school communications, identify the main messages to be communicated.
+Remove information that doesn't help to explain the key points.
+If necessary, re-write the main messages in simple English and consider publishing an accessible version.
 Remove or explain jargon and acronyms.
-Should it necessary, ensure that key information can be communicated by telephone and where necessary using a translator. -- -- --
+Should it necessary, ensure that key information can be communicated by telephone and where necessary using a translator. -- --- -- -- -- -- --